Conduct Guidelines and Grievance Procedures for Students

 441.00 Instructor Imposed Academic Sanctions

-If an instructor has reason to believe that a student has engaged in academic misconduct, the following procedures apply:
+If an instructor has reason to believe that a student has engaged in academic misconduct or inappropriate behavior that disrupts the classroom, the following procedures apply:

 441.01 Informal meeting